 It would be best if you left exotic cars back in the USA.
 Maserati, Ferrari, Lamborghini, and others are fascinating cars.
 Unfortunately, they are sold mostly in Mexico City.
 Like in the US, they are flashy and project wealth.
 As a traveler in Mexico, this is NOT what you want to display.

 Finally, we often hear from people who want to use some junker well over 20 years old to travel Mexico.
 Bringing junkers comes from a false perception that Mexicans don’t buy or drive newer cars.

 A near-end-of-life car is a bad idea for several reasons.
 Mexico has vast stretches without mobile service.
 Mexico is also prone to extreme weather.
 Hermosillo is the hottest city in North America, on average.
 Conversely, many parts of Sonora, Chihuahua, Durango, and other states encounter snow and ice.
 Insuring older cars is also problematic.
 If your vehicle is over 15 to 20 years old, you can only get liability only insurance.
 Sure, you’ll cover the other person.
 But, unfortunately, you’ll be left with nothing in the event of a collision.

-Your vehicle must be in excellent running shape with good tires and interior climate control.
+Your vehicle must be in excellent running shape with good tires and working air condition and heat.

 Send the junkers where they belong… The junkyard.

 Carefully Consider These Cars